HausDAO/protocol-guild-contracts/README.md

 - Cons:
     - Cost of sending messages from L1 \> L2 is unclear
     - Requires members to withdraw funds from multiple chains
+    - So reduce complexity associated with pushing the membership registry state to other chains, members would be requires to use an EOA as their Split recipient (instead of a smart contract wallet)

 ## Getting Started